[ Printer Friendly Version ] [ Report Abuse ]

 I thought of how slow my legs felt.

-I thought of how near-death experiences don't get any easier the second time around.
+I thought of how annoying it was that near-death experiences didn't get any easier the second time around.

-So there you have it.
-The whole schtick — the Hollywod-esque explosion, the battered heroine who faints in an exhausted tizzy, the cliffhanger, always the fucking cliffhanger — all of it culminating in one trite, stereotypical moment, which, in this case, happens to mean me passing out embarrassingly like a wimp.
+I know what a clichι, right?
+Believe me, I sincerely wished that my life wasn't so melodramatic as to warrant ever using the phrase 'and then everything went dark,' but, well, there you have it.
+The whole shtick the Hollywod-esque explosion, the battered heroine who faints in an exhausted tizzy, the cliffhanger, always the fucking cliffhanger all of it culminating in one trite, stereotypical moment, which in this case happens to be me face-planting to the ground like a wimp.

 Have you ever woken up handcuffed to a hospital bed before?

 I mean, seriously.
-Not only do you wake up in a hospital, and not only do you wake up in handcuffs, but you wake up handcuffed in a hospital.
-That, if you ask me, is pretty low.
+Waking up in a hospital?
+Handcuffed?
+That is the lowest of lows.
+I can't think of any worse way to come to consciousness.
+Not only do you wake up in a hospital, not only do you wake up in handcuffs, but you wake up handcuffed in a hospital.

 As my eyes cracked open, it felt like my skull had, as well.
-For a dizzying moment, the outside world rushed at me in spangles of light and harsh noises.
+For a dizzying moment, the outside world rushed at me in spangles of light and harsh noises, making my brain throb painfully as it tried to contextualize all the surrounding information.
+I was starting to realize that I wasn't in my bed at home, nor was I in my bed at Hogwarts.
+Which... didn't really leave that many other viable options for beds I could be lying in right now.

-"Argh," I gritted out, massaging my knuckles into my forehead.
+"Argh," I gritted out, massaging my knuckles into my forehead as my head began to throb painfully.
 "Holy fuck."

-And that was when my vision cleared up, just in time for me to realize that I had said a very bad word in front of Harry Potter, The Chosen One, the most prominent heroic figure of the wizardring world.
+And that was when my vision cleared, in time for me to see the figure sitting by my bed and realize that I had just said a very bad word in front of Harry Potter, The Chosen One, the most prominent hero of the wizarding world.

 "Agatha," Mr. Potter grinned sheepishly.
 "We have to stop meeting like this."

-I looked around to see pink, scratchy blankets and a beeping monitor.
+I looked around to see pink, scratchy blankets, a beeping monitor and squeaky linoleum floors, and suddenly I knew the answer to my question.
 It was all too familiar.
-I was at St. Mungo's.
+These surroundings must mean I was at St. Mungo's.

-But... more importantly...
-I had survived the explosion at the Ministry.
-Someone had pulled me out of the wreckage, and for that I was grateful — annoying doctors and any future cups of gross hospital applesauce notwithstanding.
+But... more importantly, they also meant that I had survived the explosion at the Ministry.
+Someone had pulled me out of the wreckage and I'd landed in here, and for that I was grateful annoying doctors and future cups of gross hospital applesauce notwithstanding.

-"No, we're not at the Ministry anymore," Mr. Potter said slowly.
+"We're at the hospital, Agatha," Mr. Potter said slowly, gently.
 "It's Thursday, Agatha.
 You've been in and out of consciousness for the past three days."

 Mr. Potter chuckled, a low, deep rumble that soothed my anxiety only slightly.
 "Yes, everyone is okay.
 The Minister is doing perfectly fine, thanks to you.
 You broke a lot of rules that night," he added, somewhat sternly.
 "But thankfully, no harm was done on either side."

 I paid no heed to Mr. Potter's light admonishing.
-While months ago, being told off by The Chosen One might have bothered me a little bit (okay, it would have sent me into a depression spiral), now I couldn't care less.
-I had to see the others, to make sure with my own eyes that they were all in one piece and that no one had gotten hurt because of me —
+While months ago, being told off by The Chosen One himself might have bothered me a little bit (okay, it would have sent me into an existential crisis), now I couldn't care less.
+I had to see the others, to make sure with my own eyes that they were all in one piece and that no one had gotten hurt because of me

-"Where are they?"
-I jerked to a seating position.
+"Where are the others?"
+I jerked to a seating position, ignoring the complaining throbbing of my head.
 "Have they left to go home already?
 Or for Hogwarts?
-Or — OW!
+Or Ow!
 Hey!
 I'm handcuffed."

 "Er, yes," he murmured.
 "A precautionary measure."

-And this was when I conveniently remembered that, in everyone's eyes, I was still the crazy girl who stole the Sword of Gryffindor.
-No doubt, this image was not improved by me blowing up half the Ministry and battling it out with the Headmistress of Hogwarts.
+And this was when I conveniently remembered that, in everyone's eyes, I was still the crazy girl who had stolen the Sword of Gryffindor.
+No doubt, this image had not been alleviated at all by me blowing up half the Ministry and getting into a catfight with the Headmistress of my school.

-"Check my coat pocket," I said fiercely.
+I swiveled around to Mr. Potter, fixing him with a fierce, defiant gaze that made him blanch slightly.
+"Check my coat pocket," I bit out adamantly, mind already clearing enough for me to know what had to happen.
 "I'm in a hospital gown now but... the coat I was wearing to the Ministry, it must be here somewhere.
-Check it and you'll find evidence — "
+Check it and you'll find evidence "

 "She's awake right now?
 What do you mean she's awake right now?!"
-Sounded a distant — but nevertheless screechingly loud — voice from the hallway.
+Her voice was distant, but nevertheless screechingly loud and objectively terrifying.
+Judging by its increasing volume, Dom was currently trampling through the outside hallway on a veritable warpath.
 "I DEMAND TO BE LET IN NOW.
 FAMILY ONLY MY ASS.
 DON'T YOU KNOW ANYTHING OF THE BONDS OF SISTERHOOD?
 DON'T YOU KNOW THE POWER OF A SASSY FEMALE BESTFRIENDSHIP?
 HAS SEX AND THE CITY TAUGHT YOU NOTHING?!"

 Despite myself, I smiled.
 Typical Dom.

-She peered over me, and we stared at each other for a long moment.
-In that short time, I couldn't speak.
-Gratitude welled inside me, clogging my voicebox and making the back of my eyes sting.
+"Oof," I groaned, but Dom ignored my wheeze of pain as she pulled away, peering critically into my face with the eye of an artist sizing up his model.
+There was a long moment when we stared at each other Gratitude welled inside me, clogging my voicebox and making the back of my eyes sting.
 I had no idea where to start, so I just settled for looking at Dom and making sure that she was real, my eyes raking over every detail of her face, analyzing every freckle.

 "You," Dom said emotionally.
 "You..."